pratikdas3197/AI-Footfall-Counter/README.md

 ## Run CLI

-- The application can also be run as a CLI application on a saved video file with the AI counting parameters.
+- The AI counting can be executed via CLI for a saved CCTV video file and selected counting and tracking parameters.

 ### Activate virtual environment
 ```bash